 Table of Contents

 Only four in 10 college students graduate from a four-year college.
 And while there’s no shortage of reasons for that fact, most are rooted in financial difficulties.
-Nearly 80% of students delay graduation due to lack of financial resources — and over 50% of students drop out due to lack of money.
+Nearly 80% of students delay graduation due to lack of financial resources — and over 50% drop out due to lack of money.
 This makes sense when you consider that 60% of students don’t get any financial help from their parents.
-As enrollment continues to decline in higher education, and given that 98,924 fewer high school seniors completed FAFSAs in 2020 compared to the previous year, the problem is certain to worsen, and its impact is far-reaching.

 How insecure students were impacted by the pandemic